I’ve always been a lover of the outdoors.

 - Rakiura Track

 Whilst the tracks are free to walk, you need to book your accommodation in advance.
+There are huts and campsites located along the route which must be booked in advance through the DoC website.
 These walks are incredibly popular, so buy your hut tickets or campsites as soon as possible.
 During the high season (October – May), the huts book up very quickly – sometimes almost 6 months beforehand.
-More on this in number 4.
-You can book your accommodation through through the DoC website.

 On longer tramps, you can stay in huts or campsites

-Dotted along the walks are huts and campsites for trampers (hikers) to use when trekking longer tracks.
+Dotted along the Great Walks and hundreds of other walking tracks in New Zealand are huts and campsites for trampers (hikers) to use when trekking over longer distances.
 The cost of these accommodation options will depend on the season, where they are located and how often they are used.

-If you embark on a Great Walk, take your booking reservation with you as it will be checked when you arrive.
+If you embark on a Great Walk, remember to take your booking reservation with you.
 Huts on the Great Walks cost between $22 and $54 a night in the high season (summer) and just $15 a night in the low season.
 If you fail to get a hut or campsite before they sell out, please refrain from camping illegally on the tracks.
 This damages vegetation in fragile areas, you’ll be faced with a $200 fine, and it’s a complete slap in the face to those who do pay – please don’t do this!

 Campsites are normally located close to huts, but there are often many more campsites than huts along the tracks.
-They are usually just a large grassy area with long-drop toilets, and sometimes picnic tables and barbecues.
-These are often free and are operated on a first come, first served basis, though some must be booked in advance.
+They are usually just a large grassy area with long-drop toilets and sometimes picnic tables and barbecues.
+These are often free depending on the facilities offered.
+Again, they are operated on a first come, first served basis, though some must be booked in advance.
 You normally pay for these by leaving money in an honesty box.
 Again, the DoC website has lots of information on campsites.

 You need to be well equipped, in all weather!

-New Zealand is renowned for having four seasons in a day – all year round.
-This means you need to pack something for all weather; you do not want to be ill-equipped when you’re on top of a mountain in a storm!
+New Zealand is renowned for having four seasons in a day all year round.
+This means you need to pack something for every type of weather; you do not want to be ill-equipped when you’re on top of a mountain in a storm!

 Food and drink

-Whether you choose to camp in tents or in huts, you will probably want to use earplugs while you sleep; there is always that one person who likes to be noisy.
-Take toilet roll, hand sanitiser, suncream, a torch and spare batteries.
-Don’t leave any of your valuables in the car while you are tramping – many of the car parks at the start of tracks are hotspots for thieves who know you’ll be away from your car for a long time.
+Don’t leave any of your valuables in the car while you are tramping – many of the car parks at the start of tracks are hotspots for thieves who know you’ll be away from your car for a while.

 Be prepared and stay safe